ILLIXR/ILLIXR/docs/building_illixr.md

 Next is the compilation `profile` property (see [_profiles_][11]) which accepts two values:

--   `opt`: Compiles with `-O3` and disables debug prints and assertions,
+-   `opt`: Compiles with `-O3` and disables debug prints and assertions.

 -   `dbg`: Compiles with debug flags and enables debug prints and assertions.